usil/eventhos/README.md

 ## Usage

-First clone the repository `git clone link`.
+First clone the repository `git clone https://github.com/usil/eventhos.git`.
 Then run `git submodule update --init`.

 After that run `docker-compose up -d --build`.
 This will deploy 3 apps in docker, first a mysql data base with the eventhos model, then the [eventhos-api](https://github.com/usil/eventhos-api) and finally [eventhos-web](https://github.com/usil/eventhos-web).